War (U2 album): Recording

-In August 1982, Bono and Ali honeymooned in Jamaica.
+In August 1982, Bono and his wife Alison Hewson honeymooned in Jamaica.
 It has been noted that it was not a typical honeymoon, as Bono reportedly worked on the lyrics for the upcoming album.
 The lyrics to "New Year's Day" had its origins in a love song Bono wrote for his wife, but the song was reshaped and inspired by the Polish Solidarity movement.
 The band began recording the album in September 1982 at Windmill Lane Studios in Dublin with producer Steve Lillywhite, their third consecutive record at the studio with the producer.

 The album's opener, "Sunday Bloody Sunday", an ardent protest song, stems from a guitar riff and lyric written by the Edge in 1982.
 Following an argument with his girlfriend, and a period of doubt in his own song-writing abilities, the Edge – "feeling depressed... channeled [his] fear and frustration and self-loathing into a piece of music."
 Early versions of the song opened with the line, "Don't talk to me about the rights of the IRA, UDA".
 After Bono had reworked the lyrics, the band recorded the song.
 The opening drum pattern soon developed into the song's hook.
 A local violinist, Steve Wickham, approached the Edge one morning at a bus stop and asked if U2 had any need for a violin on their next album.
 In the studio for only half a day, Wickham's electric violin became the final instrumental contribution to the song.